 No lie.
-When I finished my first 50 miler, my thoughts at the finish line included: “100k is only 12 more miles…”
+When I finished my first 50-miler the following summer, my thoughts at the finish line included: “100k is only 12 more miles…”

 **Conversation and comments are always welcome on this site, however, I maintain the right to moderate for abusive, inappropriate content, or threats.
 Comments should be respectful and on topic.
 Web advertisement is a great resource, I maintain that the comments section and my blog is not the appropriate place.

 **All thoughts, material, and photos on this blog are mine (unless otherwise noted).
 Guest posts are thoughts of the contributor and may be moderated for appropriate language and/or content.
 Use of these materials for promotion of agriculture is welcome, but please give credit where credit is due.
 Any messages or emails are encouraged.

 **Messages on this site are mine and do not necessarily reflect the ideas of my employers, universities, or organizations with whom I am involved.